Salvadel/phish-detect/README.md

 # PhishDetect

-A machine learning classifier that analyzes email content to determine the likelihood it is a phishing attempt.
+A proof-of-concept machine learning classifier that analyzes email content to determine the likelihood it is a phishing attempt.
 Built as an academic exploration of applying supervised learning to a real-world cybersecurity problem.

-**Scope note:** This is a proof-of-concept project built for educational purposes.
+> **Scope note:** This is a proof-of-concept project built for educational purposes.
 It is not intended for production use or as a replacement for enterprise security tools.

+---

 ## Team Members